datanav/docs/guide-create-first-synchronization.rst

 .. admonition:: Prerequisites

-  Before starting on this tutorial we suggest you read :doc:`what Sesam is <index-whatis>` as well as :doc:`building blocks <developer-guide>` in Sesam.
+    In this guide, as in the main set of tutorials outside "Getting Started", we will use HubSpot as our baseline.
+If you do not have a HubSpot account already you can, `create a HubSpot developer account here <https://developers.hubspot.com/get-started>`_.
+Once you have a developer account you need to set up a `test account <https://legacydocs.hubspot.com/docs/faq/how-do-i-create-a-test-account>`_ in order to `aquire an API key <https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key>`_.
+You will need this key to access HubSpot's APIs which we need to do in these "Getting Started" Tutorials.

-  You should also acquire:
+  You should also familiarize youself with:
-    - A `Hubspot developer account <https://developers.hubspot.com/>`_ (free)
+    - :doc:`What is Sesam <index-whatis>`
-    - A `test account in Hubspot <https://legacydocs.hubspot.com/docs/faq/how-do-i-create-a-test-account>`_ in order to `aquire an API key <https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key>`_
+    - :doc:`Building Blocks in Sesam <developer-guide>`

 |
 |